 The paranoids have said that this information can and will be abused.
 Either by some government organization somewhere in their attempt to monitor and control all communications, or by marketers to determine ‘the customer’s profile’ to be able to ‘provide better service’.
 That’s why the paranoids are crazy about anonymous internet surfing and make sure to cover their tracks on internet.
 It’s crucial to cover your tracks on the internet.

 Personally speaking, I haven’t reached the privacy paranoid level yet, but I always could use some anonymity here and there – and I’m sure that everybody else does too.

-Usually I use Toonel to hide my tracks, but I accidentally ran into another application called JAP (JonDo) and decided to give it a try.
+Usually I use Toonel to hide my tracks, but I accidentally ran into another application called JAP (JonDo) [No Longer Available] and decided to give it a try.
 It’s another “cover your tracks” software which gives users the ability to stay anonymous online.

 Some have said that this one is the best out there.
 The degree of the featured software anonymization abilities is so good that in 2004 the German police, while investigating cases related to child pornography, insisted on opening a back door to the product allowing them complete access.
 Even though the required modification was performed, it was subsequently removed as a result of court action by JAP.

-You can download JAP from their download page, and they have one for everybody – Windows, Mac, Linux, and OS/2.
+You can download JAP from their download page [No Longer Available], and they have one for everybody – Windows, Mac, Linux, and OS/2.
 They also have Java and (still in alpha) a Firefox version.

 How Does It Work?

 An ordinary internet connection will use a traceable address that can track which site you were visiting, and who your internet service provider (ISP) is.
 By knowing this, people can also tell where you come from.
 If there’s someone with ‘authority’ who wanted to push things a little bit further, they would be able to trace the specific location of your computer.